davidbeermann/timely-matter/README.md

-# timely-matter
+# Timely Matter

-Code and documentation of Master Thesis project at University of the Arts, Bremen
+This repository contains the code and research results of my master thesis project at [University of the Arts Bremen](http://www.hfk-bremen.de/en).

+All source code is released under the [MIT license](https://opensource.org/licenses/MIT).